Alexander-Wilms/Advanced-Programming-Techniques/UML diagrams.md

 @enduml
 ```

-* Polymophism: CSailingSimulator could store an array of pointers of type CBoat pointing to instances of CLongboat, CDinghy and CCruiser, but for that, these methods would need to be virtual in CBoat
+* Polymorphism: CSailingSimulator could store an array of pointers of type CBoat pointing to instances of CLongboat, CDinghy and CCruiser, but for that, these methods would need to be virtual in CBoat

 ```plantuml
 @startuml